-2. Tier 1 public notice shall be provided within twenty-four (24) hours in a form and manner reasonably calculated to reach all persons served.
-The form and manner used by the public water system shall fit the specific situation and be designed to reach residential, transient, and nontransient users of the water system using one (1) or more of the following forms of delivery:

-A. Appropriate broadcast media,

-such as radio and television;

-B. Posting the notice in conspicuous locations throughout the area served by the water system;

-C. Hand delivery of the notice to persons served by the water system; or

-D. Another delivery method approved in writing by the department.

-(3) Tier 2 Public Notice.

-(A) Violation Categories and Other Situations Requiring a Tier 2 Public Notice.

-1. Tier 2 public notice is required for violations and other situations with potential to have serious adverse effects on human health.

-2. Specific violations and other situations requiring Tier 2 notice.

-A. Tier 2 notice is required for violations of MCL, MRDL, or treatment technique requirements, except where a Tier 1 notice is required or where a Tier 1 notice is determined by the department, for the following: microbiological contaminants; inorganic contaminants (IOCs); synthetic organic contaminants (SOCs); volatile organic contaminants (VOCs); radiological contaminants; disinfection byproducts, byproduct precursors, and disinfectant residuals; treatment techniques for acrylamide, epichlorohydrin, turbidity, lead, and copper; and other situations determined by the department to require Tier 2 notice.
+- 2. Tier 1 public notice shall be provided within twenty-four (24) hours in a form and manner reasonably calculated to reach all persons served.
+The form and manner used by the public water system are to fit the specific situation, but shall be designed to reach residential, transient, and non-transient users of the water system.
+In order to reach all persons served, water system shall use, at a minimum, one (1) or more of the following forms of delivery: - A. Appropriate broadcast media, such as radio and television; - B. Posting the notice in conspicuous locations throughout the area served by the water system; - C. Hand delivery of the notice to persons served by the water system; or - D. Another delivery method approved in writing by the department. - (3) Tier 2 Public Notice. - (A) Violation Categories and Other Situations Requiring a Tier 2 Public Notice. - 1.
+Tier 2 public notice is required for violations and other situations with potential to have serious adverse effects on human health. - 2.
+Specific violations and other situations requiring Tier 2 notice. - A. Tier 2 notice is required for violations of MCL, MRDL, or treatment technique requirements, except where a Tier 1 notice is required or where the department determines that a Tier 1 notice is required, for the following: microbiological contaminants; inorganic contaminants (IOCs); synthetic organic contaminants (SOCs); volatile organic contaminants (VOCs); radiological contaminants; disinfection byproducts, byproduct precursors, and disinfectant residuals; treatment techniques for acrylamide, epichlorohydrin, lead, and copper; and other situations determined by the department to require Tier 2 notice.
 Systems with treatment technique violations involving a single exceedance of a maximum turbidity limit under 10 CSR 60-4.050 must initiate consultation with the department within twenty-four (24) hours of learning of the violation.
 Based on this consultation the department may subsequently decide to elevate the violation to Tier 1.
-If a system is unable to make contact with the department in the twenty-four- (24-) hour period, the violation is automatically elevated to Tier 1.

-B. Failure to comply with the terms and conditions of a variance or exemption.
+If a system is unable to make contact with the department in the twenty-four (24)hour period, the violation is automatically elevated to Tier 1. - B. Failure to comply with the terms and conditions of a variance or exemption.